-Designer and curator of City Works: Provocation for Chicago’s Urban Future currently on display at the City of Chicago’s Expo 72 Gallery (72 E. Randolph Street, Chicago).
+Designer and curator of City Works: Provocation for Chicago’s Urban Future, exhibition at the City of Chicago’s Cultural Center – Expo 72 Gallery (72 E. Randolph Street, Chicago).
 May 24 – September 29, 2013

 City Works was previously exhibited at the 13th International Architecture Biennale in Venice (2012) and has now returned to the city of its origin.
 The exhibition re-envisions a series of urban environments that are typical for Chicago in order to examine alternatives to the way architecture engages the city.
 In collaboration with David Brown, Studio Gang Architects, Stanley Tigerman, and UrbanLab / Sarah Dunn & Martin Felsen (who each produced one large models 12’x3′), the installation sets out to find potentials for spatial, material, programmatic, and organizational invention within the city.
 The four models are surrounded by a 160′-long panorama that shows a visionary city … a drawing entirely composed of historical unbuilt visions for the city of Chicago (created by Eisenschmidt and his team at the Visionary Cities Project).
 In addition, an iPhone app links the visionary drawings on the wall to the existing city by locating the different schemes and presenting vital information about the projects.
 Over the duration of the exhibition, the models will travel throughout the gallery, visit the different parts of the city’s visionary history, and, finally, come together to create a new collective project of the city – one that is intended as Provocation for Chicago’s Urban Future.